ucsb-cs24/f22/welcome/README.md

 Normally you'd  fork the class repo on GitHub,  but GitHub doesn't allow private forks of public repos, so this'll be a little more complicated.

-First, get a copy of the class repo onto your local machine:

-- [Install and configure Git][git-setup] if you don't have it already.
-- Clone the class repo somewhere on your local machine.

-Then create an empty repo on [GitHub][github]:
+First, set up your GitHub account and create a new empty repo:

 - Create a GitHub account if you don't already have one.
+- Add your SSH key to your GitHub account if it's not there already:
+  - Check to see if you have an [existing SSH key][ssh-exists] on your computer.
+  - If you don't already have an SSH key, [create one][ssh-create].
+  - [Add your SSH key][ssh-github] to your GitHub account.
 - Create a new repo on GitHub.
   - Don't initialize it with any files.
   - Make sure it's private.

-Configure your local repo to talk to both GitHub repos:
+Then download the class repo onto your local machine and configure it to talk to both GitHub repos:

+- [Install and configure Git][git-setup] if you don't have it already.
+- Clone the class repo somewhere on your local machine.
 - The class repo will be at a remote named `origin`; rename it to `upstream`.
 - Add a new remote for your GitHub repo; call it `origin`.
+Use the SSH URL.
 - Push your local `master` branch to your GitHub repo.
 - Your files should now be visible in the GitHub web UI.